Mini Rex Rabbit

 In addition to proper housing, you should provide a well-balanced, healthy diet to your Mini Rex Rabbit.
 All rabbits need a diet composed mostly of pellets and hay (about 70 percent).
 Adult rabbits will eat about 1/4 cup of high-fiber pellets everyday for every 5 pounds they weigh (Mini Rex rabbits, for instance, would not need more than 1/4 a day since they are typically small).
 They will also enjoy fresh fruits, leafy greens, and vegetables including carrots, watercress, red or green lettuce, celery, mango, pear, peach, and more.
 Remember to research what you’re feeding your rabbit before giving it to them.
 Some foods may be dangerous to its health (apples are great, but their seeds contain tiny amounts of cyanide).
 Never consider your rabbit a means of disposing of any extra produce taking up space in your fridge.
 Just because rabbits will eat just about anything, doesn’t mean they should.
 Be careful about what food you put in your rabbit’s cage.

 You see, unlike most animals, rabbit teeth never stop growing.
 Thankfully, they are also constantly being worn down by everyday activities such as chewing their food (mostly hay).
 If your rabbit’s teeth are not being worn down at the right rate, its teeth may start growing into its jaw and face.
 Obviously, this sort of overgrowth can cause your rabbit severe pain.
 Signs of overgrown teeth or an infection due to overgrown teeth may include loss of appetite, sluggish activity, and drooling.
 Be sure to check your rabbit’s mouth weekly for signs of overgrown teeth.
 If you suspect an infection, bring your pet to the vet right away.
+If you think that their regular diet simply isn’t helping with wearing out their teeth, you can purchase a variety of gadgets and accessories to help with this.
+Rabbit chew toys are common, and designed from natural ingredients that your bunny can chew.
+While they are entertained and chewing away, their teeth gradually wear down.
+Plaque and tartar will also be removed!
+This helps eliminate all that worrying, and speeds up an already natural process.

 Another issue that all rabbits deal with is snuffles.
 This is a respiratory disease whose symptoms are watery eyes, sneezing and runny nose.
 Unfortunately, it’s not as benign as it sounds.
 This is no common cold that rabbits can shake off.
 The condition is caused by pasteurellosis bacteria, which causes sores, abscesses and even blindness in rabbits.
 However, you can solve this with good hygiene in the rabbit’s enclosure and timely treatment with antibiotics.
 So keep an eye out for any of those symptoms and take your rabbit to the vet promptly if any of these symptoms pop up.
+Of course, if you suspect anything and spot it in the early stages, don’t hesitate to seek out the advice of your vet even if you’re unsure.
+They can notice the early symptoms and administer the necessary care early on.
+Speed is of the essence here, and can make a drastic difference.

 Should you decide to spay or neuter your rabbit, does can be spayed once they are 4-6 months old while bucks can be neutered as young as 3.5 months old.
 Fixing your rabbit is recommended unless you plan on breeding them, as it will eliminate the possibility of some behavioral issues (marking in males) and minimize health risks (uterine cancer in females).